modmore/docs/en/01_Commerce/v1/99_User_Guide/Product_Pricing.md

 ### Quantity Based Prices (aka bulk discounts)

 If you want to charge a lower price when customers buy more products, quantity based prices are what you need.
 Add a **Quantity Price** to the currency of your choosing.

+Note that only one instance of the quantity price is accepted per currency.

 The fields that appear will let you define different prices for different brackets.
 For example: